-Since its inception in 2017, the goal of the Zine Awards has been to honour outstanding work coming out of the ever-expanding zine universe, and to acknowledge the talent and hard work of emerging, established and experimental self-publishers for their contributions to zine culture.
+Since its inception in 2017, the Zine Awards’ goal has been to honour outstanding work coming out of the ever-expanding zine universe, and to acknowledge the talent and hard work of emerging, established and experimental self-publishers for their contributions to zine culture.
 We give awards to creators for recent publications in eight categories.
 One of these winners stands to win the overall prize of Zine of the Year.

 The submission period for entries runs between April 15 and July 1 yearly.
 Creators register up to three entries online, pay the fee and then send us their zines as digital copies and, when possible, in print through the post.
 Anybody interested in submitting should check out the detailed How to Enter page as well as the Frequently Asked Questions, which we update regularly.
-The shortlist of category nominees is released in August ahead of the a special awards ceremony and showcase that takes place at Canzine Festival of Zines and Underground Culture, which occurs each fall in cities across Canada in Toronto.
+The shortlist of category nominees is released in August ahead of the special awards ceremony and showcase that takes place in Toronto at Canzine Festival of Zines and Underground Culture, which also occurs each fall in cities across Canada.

 Rather than seeing the project as a competition between zines and their makers, we see it as a chance to use our platform and our resources to give talented zinesters their due and to keep the uniquely powerful medium of zines in the public eye.